dreambigzhang/Sleep-Apnea-Guardian/README.md

 # Sleep Apnea Guardian - natHACKS 2022

-Our solution is to detect sleep apnea by analyzing the brain waves of sleeping patients.
-We use a comfortable and discreet wearable headband worn during sleep and software to analyze the data.
-When a person stops breathing, their brain responds by sending a certain pattern of signals which our software can detect.
-We can then wake the person out of their deep sleep by playing a gentle sound so they can resume breathing, without waking them up completely.
+Sleep Apnea Guardian is an affordable and non-invasive solution to detect sleep apnea using EEG brain signal.
+We use a comfortable and discreet wearable headband during sleep.
+When a person stops breathing, their brain responds by sending a certain pattern of signals which our software can detect and provide instant feedback.
+We also record all the apnea events throughout the night to create a detailed sleep quality report in the morning.
+With accessibility in mind, we developed a voice assistant using speech recognition to enable full voice control and customization.
+Affordable, non-invasive, and user-friendly, Sleep Apnea Guardian has great potential to serve high risk populations, relieve stress on the healthcare system, and help everyone get better sleep.

 ### Requirements